Are Analog Hearing Aids the Best for Music?

 However, analog hearing aids have been phased out of production by many hearing aid manufacturers making them difficult to find.
 Thankfully, the MDHearingAid PRO is a premium analog hearing aid.
 It has a clear, crisp sound enjoyed by music lovers and is affordable.
 The PRO also has an independent volume control and two different programs to control the frequency response so that you are hearing what you want to hear.

-If you are a digital hearing aid user who enjoys your digital aids for speech but find them lacking for music, a set of analog aids for music may be the solution for you.
+We still think digital hearing aids offer a world of help to people with hearing loss.
+But if you are a digital hearing aid user who enjoys your digital aids for speech and find them lacking for music, a back-up set of analog aids for music may be the solution for you.

 Here is one customer’s rave review: